hijkzzz/pymarl2/README.md

 - **$\epsilon$-greedy annealing steps**
 - Death Agent Masking

+**Reference**
+- Implementation Matters in Deep RL: A Case Study on PPO and TRPO
+- The Surprising Effectiveness of MAPPO in Cooperative, Multi-Agent Games

 ### Our QMIX
 Using just a few of them (Bold texts), we enabled QMIX to solve almost all of SMAC's tasks.